PedroRodrigues527/Nodejs_file_storage/README.md

 ## 2)How to run !

-the server and what you need to properly run it.
+How to run the server and what you need to properly run it.

 To properly run the server the user need to download node.js (https://nodejs.org/en/).
 When installed search the start.bat file in folder directory to start the terminal.